coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

         mylog("Error: "+str(e))
 ```

 **Important:** a script has a maximum execution time of 5 seconds.
-It is possible to add multiple scripts, they will be executed in the order you add them to the source.
-If the above takes too much time, you could create 3 seperate scripts to do the work (which will result in a 15 seconds execution time).
+It is possible to add multiple scripts; they will be executed in the order you add them to the source.

-Later, when the content is indexed, you can check in the [Content Browser](https://onlinehelp.coveo.com/en/cloud/content_browser.htm) that the field [myerr] is popuated.
+Later, when the content is indexed, you can check in the [Content Browser](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=289) that the field [myerr] is populated.
-Like:
+As such:
 ```
 myerr Start;Zip:19103;Execute query with city 19110;Getting lat 39.952896
 ```

-### Step 2.
-Getting the [Availability] for a person from a DynamoDB database
+### 2. Getting the [Availability] for a person from a DynamoDB database
 The next step in your Extension script is to get the Availability of a person.
-Normally that information would be stored in a HR database.
+Normally, that information would be stored in a HR database.

 You could again get that data from a Dynamo DB database which could be updated daily from the original database/repository.
-The only information you need in your database is: Username/userid and the dates when the employees are available (or not available).
+The only information you need in your database is the username/userid and the dates when the employees are available.
 Most important is that your Coveo field contains the dates when a person IS available.

-In this scenario the end result of the script is a field called [mydateavail] which is filled with values like:
+In this scenario the end result of the script is a field called ```mydateavail``` which is filled with values such as these:
 ```
 20170601;20170602;20170603;20170604;20170605;20170606;20170607;20170608;20170609;20170610;20170611;20170612;20170613;20170614;20170615;20170616;20170617;20170618;20170619;20170620;20170621;20170622
 ```
-### Step 3.
-Getting an image for the person and add it to the thumbnail of the search result
+### 3. Getting an image for the person and add it to the thumbnail of the search result
-Indexing Pipeline Extensions have access to all content, they can read permissions, update permissions, have access to all the fields and to the content preview.
+Indexing Pipeline Extensions have access to all content; they can read permissions, update permissions, have access to all the fields, and to the content previews.
 Your current People record does not contain a thumbnail image to be shown when someone searches for a colleague or resource.
 The images are stored on a webserver with a naming convention [username.jpg].
 The extension script can download them, and store them in the datastream for the thumbnail.
 ``` python
 try: